 Water is a fantastic element to add in your garden design.
 This can take several shapes and forms, from natural swim ponds to wildlife ponds to bird baths, from formal calm reflection waters to fountains, waterfalls or rills.
 We also give advice on sustainable urban drainage systems (SUDS) and the design of natural swales.
 When it comes to managing your surface water run-off, we offer integrative design solutions that are practical and efficient and have the potential to become a designed feature if so desired.

 At BUG Design we can design bespoke furniture and any structures for your garden.
-We source the materials and prepare detailed construction drawings for a manufacturer, local artist or specialist contractor to work to and produce the piece.
+We source the materials and prepare detailed construction drawings for a manufacturer, carpenter, local artist or specialist contractor to work to and produce the piece.
 Examples would be integrated seating walls, swing seats, outdoor fire pits or barbeques, pergolas or canopies, decking, planters, play houses and climbing structures, retaining walls with screens, or anything else you can think of.

 The garden design process usually starts with an initial conversation, a free site visit with walkover survey, and a brief ideas session.
 The aim is to understand your personal needs, wishes and aspirations for your garden or any part of your outdoor spaces.
 It then typically takes the following route, but this is of course adjusted to your particular needs.